akyriako/cert-manager-webhook-opentelekomcloud/README.md

 ### Dev Container

+> [!NOTE]
+> Although you can use any IDE that supports Dev Containers, the extensions and features added on the base image are
+> tailored for Visual Studio Code.

 #### Extensions & Features

 A Dev Container will be created, with all the necessary prerequisites to get you started developing immediately.
 A